A young woman tests the dedication of a new suitor in an unusual way.

 I was the cinematographer and editor on this for a 48-Hour Film Festival in Asheville, NC.

 Shot on a cold day in Bay Ridge on a Canon 5D by Brian Francis around the holidays.
-Never ask what's in the box.

 My first iPhone movie.
 An unofficial sequel to my hit film Aisling.